Table of Contents[Hide][Show]

 Swimming at Chickasaw

 Families can swim in the Lake of the Arbuckles, Veterans Lake, Travertine Creek and Rock Creek.
-Boating and fishing rules the lakes though kids can splash and even swim in Travertine Creek, near the nature center.
+The popular area for splashing is the small falls Travertine Creek, like Little Niagara.

 Family Hiking in Chickasaw